PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/FoundationsOfAI2.md

 8. What can/should you do with what you know?

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
-Tip: the exercise is format-free, meaning you can answer in any way or form you see suited.
+Tip: The exercise is format-free, meaning you can answer in any way or form you see suited.
 Make a drawing, write a piece of text, create a video, etc.
 </div>

 ***